2020 - 2025, Active

 Affiliated Project

 The proposed study aims to adapt and test an evidence-based youth violence prevention program for middle- school students called Youth Empowerment Solutions (YES) to empower youth to address racism and racial discrimination as a way to reduce of violent behavior.
-The study will test YES-for Engaging Youth for Anti-Racism and Cultural Equity (YES-ERACE) using a group-randomized trial design in summer programs across six middle schools in Genesee County, Michigan to examine the effects of the curriculum on individual youths’ sense of empowerment, racist behaviors, and violent behavior.
+The study will test YES for Inclusion, Diversity, Equity, Appreciation and Solidarity using a group-randomized trial design in summer programs across six middle schools in Genesee County, Michigan to examine the effects of the curriculum on individual youths’ sense of empowerment, racist behaviors, and violent behavior.

 Abstract